tracee/contextlogger/connectors/http-connector/README.md

-> This document contains documentation for the contextlogger-http-connector module.
+> This document contains documentation for the connector-http module.
 Click [here](/README.md) to get an overview that TracEE is about.

-# contextlogger-http-connector
+# connector-http

-The TracEE contextlogger-http-connector supports writing contextual data to remote systems via HTTP(async).
+The TracEE connector-http supports writing contextual data to remote systems via HTTP(async).

 ## Maven artifacts
 You need to add the following Dependencies to your projects pom.xml: